 Hopefully, you took the time this holiday season to enjoy time with your family and friends, eating lots of yummy, happy food without worrying too much about calories, carbs, or fat grams.
 Though stuffing yourself during the seasonal festivities isn’t too smart, enjoying good food with family and friends is something to be cherished.
-But now you might be wanting to kick back into a healthy routine and there are some simple ways you can do just that.
+But now you might want to kick back into a healthy routine, and there are some simple ways you can do just that.

 Attempt these five steps daily to feel fabulous in no time:

 Did you know that most people believe they’re hungry or tired when really, they’re just dehydrated and thirsty?
 Forget drinking eight glasses of water a day.
 Everyone needs different amounts depending on their body size, sodium intake, energy levels, and activity levels.
 So start your day with a huge glass of water and drink some every hour if you can, even if it’s not a full glass.
 Also, aim to eat vegetables, fruits, and water-rich foods like smoothies, soups, and even salads to keep your body hydrated when you’re not drinking water.
 See some other scary health effects that can happen aside from hunger and fatigue when you don’t get enough water.

 Oh, and if you hate plain water, just add a squeeze of lemon or even lime to improve the taste and add extra Vitamin C and enzymes.

 2. Go for a Plant-Based Breakfast